 What To Do With Them?

-You got yourself the best-unroasted coffee beans online and now you’re wondering what to do with them.
+So, you got yourself the best-unroasted coffee beans online and now you’re wondering what to do with them.
 We’ll tell you all the tips, whether you’re keen to start exploring the process of home coffee roasting or you want to experiment with making a drink with unroasted coffee beans.

-Always roast coffee in small batches.
+For starters, it’s important that you always roast coffee in small batches.
 This gives you more control over the delicate process, and inevitably, less waste if things don’t go too well.

 The first change you’ll observe when roasting coffee is that the beans start turning yellow and have an earthy and grassy smell.
 Then they start releasing water and begin to crack, which is when the sugar in the beans caramelizes and the smell becomes very noticeable.
 If you stop the roasting process here, you will have a city roast.